 A discussion began around the magnitude of this modification and the knock on impact to generators in particular in managing their cash flow and assessing the magnitude of the over recovery and subsequent resettlement.
 Supplier Member acknowledged Generator’s difficulties but expressed concerns that if this issue was not addressed timely there would be an ever increasing amount that would end up in Imperfection Charges that had not been factored in.
 It was asked to the proposer if there were any means to assist both Suppliers and Generators in assessing the amount that would end up in the Imperfection Charges and the daily impact to Generators going forward.
 The proposer agreed that a full analysis could be carried out to verify the full impact so far as the analysis to date focussed on a subset of Generators that were more easily identifiable as affected as no cost recovery was expected for them.
-The proposer also agreed to make available to Generator a calculation template that would assist in their daily assessment going forward in advance of the Resettlement.
+This analysis showed that approximately €800,000/ month had been incorrectly paid out to generators in make whole payments.
+The proposer also agreed to make available to Generators a calculation template that would assist in their daily assessment going forward in advance of the Resettlement.
 An Observer questioned whether the MO would be in breach if the error still persisted in the system after the change would be made effective from the date of the RAs decision and prior to system changes being implemented.
 MO Alternate clarified that this would not be a breach because of the system constraints and because there would be a plan for resettling based on the corrected equation.
 RA Member also highlighted that the magnitude of the analysis carried out by the MO indicated that the issue was very material and whatever the decision from the Panel the RAs may take the view that it would be appropriate to make this change as soon as possible although it was recognised that retroactive changes would not be appropriate in normal circumstances.
 A Generator Member also raised concerns that the scenario testing was limited to only 5 scenarios and was worried about unintended consequences to other calculations.
 A Supplier Member responded that he did not feel comfortable in dictating what type of testing should be carried out as this should be done appropriately by SEMO’s IT department.
 Another Generator Member suggested an additional scenario for testing cases where Units were two shifted in Euphemia but not compensated even though they had sent their PNs through accordingly.
 Proposer agreed that this scenario could be also considered for testing.
 Testing cases were not necessarily limited in number but had been designed to accommodate the possible iterations of the equation and followed the standard testing process; however, if Participants thought of further scenarios and sent them in promptly by cob Wed 19th of December, these could also be considered.
 DSU Alternate question whether Resettlement could happen on an ad-hoc basis via Formal Settlement Queries should the amount be of high materiality.
-The MO replied that this should be the case once the system changes and the Resettlement facilities were in place.
+The MO replied that this should be the case once the system changes and the Resettlement facilities were in place but that SEMO will look into a possible workaround for these circumstances.
 It was agreed that this is very complex algebra and approval for this modification could only occur if the below actions were carried out prior to the decision.
 The RAs agreed that they could make their Decision dependent on the resolution of such actions.

 Decision